j-d0g/train_chessgpt/DOCKER_README.md

 - **GPU not available**: Make sure the NVIDIA Container Toolkit is installed on the host
 - **Out of memory errors**: Reduce batch size or model size in the config file
 - **Permission errors**: Make sure your user has permissions to run Docker
+- **Wandb authentication errors**: Check that your API key is correct
+- **Docker build failures**: Check for network connectivity or disk space issues